ramyarangan/DMS_intron_analysis/m2seq/README.md

-Produces Fig.2D-F and Fig. S4A-C.
+Produces Fig.2D-F, Fig. S4A-C, and Fig. S5.

 run_m2seq_plots is a script to produce plots.
 Requires Biers package (https://ribokit.github.io/Biers/).
 The trim sequence ensures that reference hairpins are not included in the structure prediction.